alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/you-dont-use-ata.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-Use a ‘Duplicate List’ to temporarily export goods if:
+Use a Duplicate List to temporarily export goods if:

 - the country you’re exporting to doesn’t recognise the ATA Carnet
 - you don’t want to pay for an ATA Carnet